bcgov/gdx-agreements-tracker/documentation/README.md

 ### DEPLOYING DEV => TEST:  Tagging the APP and API

-* login to oc on your local terminal, using the link to the login command by clicking your username in the upper-right of the openshift page: <https://oauth-openshift.apps.silver.devops.gov.bc.ca/oauth/token/display>
+* login to oc on your local terminal, using the link to the login command by clicking your username in the upper-right of the openshift page

 open a terminal and use the login command, then type the following: